mangoh17/Eatasap-web-app/README.md

 - Filter results by allergies and dietary needs
 - A sign up and login page
 - An area for saved recipes which can be referred back to later

+## Technologies Used
+- React.js
+- React Native
+- Express.js
+- MySQL
+- CSS (soon to changed to styling with Tailwind)

 ## App flow
 Below is the user flow of the app